Happy Diwali Images

 Diwali is the biggest festival of Hindu that is celebrated every year.
-This year Diwali is celebrated on Sunday, October 27.
+This year Diwali Status is celebrated on Sunday, October 27.
 It is celebrated in many different parts of India as well as other countries also.
 Due to the special festival of lamps, it was named Deepawali or Diwali.
 Deepawali means the line of the lamp.
 Thus this festival decorated with rows of lamps is called Deepawali.

-Tradition OF Diwali – The victory of light over darkness brings love and affection towards each other among people.
+The tradition of Diwali – The victory of light over darkness brings love and affection towards each other among people.
 It is a very important festival celebrated both individually and collectively.
 The method and reason for celebrating Diwali are different in every province or region, this festival has been going on for generations everywhere.
 There is a lot of enthusiasm for Diwali among people.
 People clean the corners of their homes, wear new clothes.

 Happy Diwali Wishes

 People give each other sweets and gifts, meet each other.
-Colourful Rangolis are made in homes.
+Colorful Rangolis are made in homes.
 Lamps are lit, fireworks are done.
-This festival of victory of light over darkness spreads the message of gaiety, brotherhood and love in the society.
-Deepawali is a long 5-day festival which is celebrated by people with full joy and enthusiasm.
+This festival of victory of light over darkness spreads the message of gaiety, brotherhood, and love in the society.
+Deepawali is a long 5-day festival that is celebrated by people with full joy and enthusiasm.
 The first day of Deepawali is called Dhanteras, the second is Chhoti Diwali, the third is called Deepavali or Lakshmi Puja, the fourth is Govardhan Puja, and the fifth is Bhaiya Dooj.
 These five days of Deepawali have their own religious and cultural beliefs.

-Symbol of cleanliness – While Deepawali is a symbol of beauty and wisdom, it is also a symbol of cleanliness.
+Symbol of Cleanliness – While Deepawali is a symbol of beauty and wisdom, it is also a symbol of cleanliness.
 People clean the house.
 Cleanliness is visible everywhere on this day.
 Every corner of every house is clean.
 And the sparkling sparkle arises.
 The aroma of the ghee lamp spreads throughout the atmosphere.
 New energy and new enthusiasm are born in everyone’s mind.
 People abandon their evils and wish to follow the good and true path.

 Ganesha has been called the god of auspicious beginnings and Lakshmi as the goddess of wealth.
 Crackers are the main attraction on this occasion.
-Delicious meals cooked in homes and sweets delivery to neighbours, friends and relatives are part of the Diwali celebration.
-People welcome Diwali with oil-filled light soils to wish for prosperity and well-being in the streets, markets, homes and surroundings.
+Delicious meals cooked in homes and sweets delivery to neighbours, friends, and relatives are part of the Diwali celebration.
+People welcome Diwali with oil-filled light soils to wish for prosperity and well-being in the streets, markets, homes, and surroundings.
 On the night of Diwali people opened the doors to their homes as they look forward to the visit of Goddess Lakshmi.

-This is a colourful festival and every Hindu celebrate the festival with great enthusiasm.
+This is a colorful festival and every Hindu celebrate the festival with great enthusiasm.
 If you want to celebrate the beautiful festival with a near and dear one.
 Here you get beautiful wishes.
 Easy to share on social sites also.
 And easy to download.